Categories

 Urban Matters recently welcomed Delyse Sylvester to its team as a leader in Strategy and Culture.

 Delyse has three decades of social-innovation expertise, and has connected thousands of social entrepreneurs with corporate leaders, thought leaders and new-media partners.
 While working with Ashoka Changemakers, she led more than 60 co-branded global campaigns with partners such as National Geographic, GE, G20, Google, and the Rockefeller and Gates foundations.
 She has trained with social marketing leaders from Nike and eBay.
-She is principal of a social and environmental communications company and held the position of Executive in Residence at Simon Fraser University’s Beedie School of Business
+She is principal of a social and environmental communications company and held the position of Executive in Residence at Simon Fraser University’s Beedie School of Business.

 As part of the Urban Matters team, Delyse will work with partners across the country to help organizations and citizens re-imagine and rebuild the systems in which they operate.
 She will work with communities and organizations to develop programs that encourage a more peer-driven, local, engaged and empathetic world.
 She gives those closest to societal challenges the tools, insights and context to lead change effectively.